zold-io/zold/README.md

 ## Glossary

-A **node** is an HTTP server with a RESTful API, a maintainer of wallets and a command line Ruby gem [`zold`](https://rubygems.org/gems/zold).
+**Node** is an HTTP server with a RESTful API, a maintainer of wallets and a command line Ruby gem [`zold`](https://rubygems.org/gems/zold).

+**Network** is a set of all nodes available online.

-A **score** is the amount of hash prefixes a node has at any given moment of time.
+**Score** is the amount of "hash sufficies" a node has at any given moment of time.

-A **wallet** is a text file with a ledger of all transactions inside.
+**Wallet** is a text file with a ledger of all transactions inside.

-A **transaction** is a money transferring operation between two wallets.
+**Transaction** is a money transferring operation between two wallets.

+**MSS** (minimum summary score) is a summary of all scores required to trust a wallet.

+**Size** of the network is the total number of nodes in it.

 ## Score

 Each node calculates its own score.
 First, it takes the current timestamp in UTC [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601), for example `2017-07-19T21:24:51Z`.
-Then, it attempts to append any arbitrary text to the end of it and to calculate SHA-256 in the hexadecimal format, for example:
+Then, it attempts to append any arbitrary text to the end of it and to calculate SHA-256 of the text in the hexadecimal format, for example:

 ```
 Input: "2017-07-19T21:24:51Z the suffix"